dorogit/pygame_collaboration/README.md

-# pygame_collaboration
+# HangMan

-Repository for making a PyGame “HangMan”
+A PyGame “HangMan”

 HangMan is a word-guessing two-player game in which one player creates a word to be guessed then, all the letters of the word will be shown represented as dashes(-) and the guesser